 Steve Haggard as Harry Potter.
 Photo by Matthew Murphy.

-Steve Haggard, who has been Broadway’s official Harry Potter for the past two years with no immediate end in sight, which is no surprise when you take into account his affinity for the character, both past and present.
+Steve Haggard has been Broadway’s official Harry Potter for the past two years with no immediate end in sight, which is no surprise when you take into account his affinity for the character, both past and present.
 “It’s incredible and such a privilege to play Harry.
 I’ve loved him as a character and related to him so much in the book series, and being able to continue his story is truly a gift,” he says, adding that he’s read and re-read the books many times.

 Angela Reed as Ginny Potter and Steve Haggard as Harry Potter.
 Photo by Matthew Murphy,

-According to Haggard, there was definitely a learning curve when it came to picking up the skills necessary to pull off believable magic.
+According to Haggard, there was definitely a learning curve when it came to mastering the skills necessary to pull off believable magic.
 “It was a bit like trying to walk and chew gum at first,” he recalls.
 “But we have an amazing team of actual magicians who taught us the illusions and help us refine them routinely.
-The magic is such an integral part of the story and so it needs to be perfect…[and it’s] real in this world.
+The magic is such an integral part of the story and so it needs to be perfect...[and it’s] real in this world.
 And it is so much fun to watch the audience not believe what they just saw.”

 “The cast and crew feel a bit like a family unit.
 We work so closely together and depend on each other,” he says, adding, “There’s no way to do any part of this show by yourself.
 You may not always see them but there’s an army of folks backstage keeping everything running smoothly and having a lot of fun.”